peterdemin-pdp/pdp/src/sections/header.md

+# Payday Protection
-# Protection for your income, peace of mind for your future
+Protection for your income, peace of mind for your future